Building muscle is a common goal for many fitness enthusiasts, but the path to achieving this goal can be confusing and overwhelming.

 - Incline Dumbbell Bench

-Since you beat your 15 reps, you can add 5 lbs the following training week and push your rest pause set like usual.
+Since you beat 10 reps, you can add 5 lbs the following training week and push your rest pause set as usual.

 If you’re doing rope pushdowns for another exercise, here’s how it might go!